launchdarkly/hello-clojure/README.md

 ## Build instructions

-This project uses the [Clojure CLI](https://clojure.org/reference/deps_and_cli).
+This project uses the [Leiningen](https://leiningen.org/) build tool.
 It requires that Java is already installed on your system (version 8 or higher).
 It will automatically use the latest version of the LaunchDarkly Java SDK with major version 5.

 1. Edit `src/hello.clj` and set the value of `sdk-key` to your LaunchDarkly SDK key.
 If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `flag-key` to the flag key.